psychotimmy/aoc2020/README.md

 **Day 21** To do.

 **Day 22** Part 1 is straightforward - takes 0.008s to play a game of Combat on the Pi4B.
-Part 2 to do.
+Part 2 is Recursive Combat - so I took the hint and used recursion!
+The code is more long-winded than it needs to be (a couple of duplicate sections should be turned into functions) but it runs in 2.95s on the Pi4B.
+Hardest bit of part two was understanding the instructions - must have been really difficult for those who don't have English as a first language.

 **Day 23** Part 1 requires the manipulation of a circular buffer holding 9 items.
 Not conceptually difficult but incredibly fiddly to get right.
 Solution is probably sub-optimal but eventually I got it to work.
 The Pi4B executes it in 0.006s.
 Part 2 really needs re-writing to move pointers around rather than values (it would be much,much faster), but a trial run of simply extending part 1, making a couple of minor optimisations to two of the loops and using the '-O3' compilation flag suggested to me that it would run overnight on a Pi5.
 It does, taking a mere 8 hours, 18 minutes, 49.673 seconds to complete, suggesting a time of around 24 hours for a Pi4B.